cvred/cvred/README.md

 # Welcome to My GitHub! 🎮
-Hello there!
+Hello and welcome!
 Names **Artem Skoropadskyi**, and I am a recent graduate with a **Bachelor of Science in Computer Science** from the **National Technical University of Ukraine "Igor Sikorskyy"**.
 With 1.5 years of hands-on experience in game development, I’m passionate about creating games and exploring new technologies.
 Currently, I'm participating in developing an **indie game project**.
 My background spans a range of roles, from **3D Developer** to **UE Developer**.

 ## Skills